eokristjans/vef2/h2/README.md

 * If the user is logged in:
   * Username.
   * Logout button.
+  * Link to Images page.
+    * The image can be displayed with its title and a URL that can easily be copied.
+  * Link to Notebooks page.
 * If the user is logged in **and** is an admin:
-  * Link to a list of users.
+  * Link to a page with a list of users.

-### Sidebar
+### Sidebar on the Notebooks page

-If the user is logged in, there should be a sidebar which contains:
+If the user is logged in and on the Notebooks page, there should be a sidebar which contains:

 * Create notebook button.
 * Overview of notebooks.